DouweM/pixbyt/README.md

     ```

     Note that in this case, the repo is called `tidbyt-crossword`, but the app directory needs to be called `crossword`.

-2. Skip ahead to step 3.2 to configure the app.

 </details>